Overview

 Alongside this sculptural work, textiles have also become a potent aspect of his practice.
 Whilst time-consuming, his embroidering looks spontaneous, like a handwritten scrawl.
 His cross-stitch is self-taught and has a distinctly amateur appearance; raw edges and wonky letters give his samplers a homespun quality.

 Des Hughes completed an MA in Fine Art at Goldsmiths College, London in 2002, following a BA in Fine Art at Bath College of Art in 1994.
-Hughes' has exhibited in many institutions including, Nottingham Contemporary (2010) Manchester Art Gallery (2013) The Henry Moore Foundation, Perry Green, UK (2014) and The Hepworth Wakefield, UK (2015-Spring 2016) and his work is held in major collections including Arts Council Collection, The Hepworth, Wakefield, The David Roberts Foundation and Manchester Art Gallery.
+Hughes' has exhibited in many institutions including, Nottingham Contemporary (2010) Manchester Art Gallery (2013) The Henry Moore Foundation, Perry Green, UK (2014) and The Hepworth Wakefield, UK (2015-Spring 2016) and his work is held in major collections including Arts Council Collection, The Hepworth, Wakefield, The David and Indre Roberts Collection and Manchester Art Gallery.
 He lives and works in Herefordshire.

 Works